 These are just some of the major vitamins and minerals that the body requires on an ongoing basis for its optimal function.
 A deficiency in any of these crucial vitamins and minerals could have an impact within our bodies.
 Some studies indicate that using a daily multivitamin alone may extend your lifespan by 9.8 years by helping to reduce inflammation within our bodies.

 Which multivitamin should I take because the choices are endless?

 This is a question I get asked almost daily.
 The answer is not that simple because there are several things to consider and they include whether the supplement offers synthetic or semi-synthetic vitamins and whether the nutrients within the formulation are presented in therapeutic strengths.

 Unfortunately, the vast majority of multivitamins contain synthetic vitamins or semi-synthetic nutrients, with some using mega doses that can actually do more harm than good.
 I normally always recommend ‘food state’ multivitamins because these contain nutrients that are found close enough to their structure in foods, rather than being synthetic in nature, or semi-synthetic, both of which are poorly utilised by the body.
-The body gets its nutrients from food, so why not take a multinutrient that closely resembles, or is actually chemically identical, to that found in food.
+The body gets its nutrients from food, so why not take multivitamins that closely resemble, or are actually chemically identical to that found in food.

-I normally recommend a very comprehensive multinutrient such as Alive Ultra Potency Multivitamin.
-This supplement provides vitamins, minerals, green foods, fruit extracts and much more, all derived from whole foods so these nutrients are all in their natural state for ease of absorption and utilisation by the body.
+I normally recommend a very comprehensive multivitamin supplement such as Alive Ultra Potency Multivitamins.
+This multivitamin supplement provides vitamins, minerals, green foods, fruit extracts and much more, all derived from whole foods so these nutrients are all in their natural state for ease of absorption and utilisation by the body.